VirtoCommerce/vc-module-builder-io/README.md

 1. [Create and сonfigure Builder.io account](https://www.builder.io/)
 1. Go to a Store Settings, select Settings and activate Builder.io and enter your Public API Key.

-## Integration with Virto Storefront
+## Integration with Virto Frontend
-Virto Storefront and Vue B2B Theme has native integration with Builder.io module.
+Virto Frontend and Vue B2B Theme has native integration with Builder.io module.
 Once you click Save for Store Settings, the Builder.io tracking will be activated.